We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-In addition to medication, a specific regimen of hygiene and household cleaning can help you completely eliminate the pinworm eggs.
-This regimen is below.
+In addition to medication, a specific regimen of hygiene and household cleaning can help you completely eliminate the pinworm eggs:

-- Ensure that the infected person and other household members practice thorough handwashing with warm water and soap, especially before eating.
+- Ensure that the person who’s been infected and other household members practice thorough handwashing with warm water and soap.
+This is especially important before eating.

 - Encourage everyone in the household to shower and change their underwear every morning.